 Level 2-4 is not met.
 The appellant's supervisor decides how the case will be pursued.
 The appellant does not independently decide the scope of the investigation or organize and coordinate the work of team members.
-While the appellant works independently during the investigation and the development of the case, the supervisor ensures that the final case is technically correct; i.e., necessary documentation and evidence are in place, before presentation.
-Furthermore, the appellant's assignments do not involve the extensive planning and coordination demands found at Level 2-4.
+While the appellant works independently during the investigation and the development of the case, the supervisor ensures that the final case is technically correct, i.e. necessary documentation and evidence are in place before presentation.
+Furthermore, the limited nature of the appellant's assignments do not involve the more extensive planing and coordination demands found at Level 2-4.
 Therefore, Level 2-3 (275 points) is credited.